Treatments of the hip and hip replacement - Orthopedie Roeselare

 Hip - Hip replacement - Arthroscopy or keyhole surgery

-The hip clinic at Orthopedie Roeselare possesses extensive expertise, which means all complaints and abnormalities of the hip are treated with the utmost care.
+The hip clinic at Orthopedie Delta possesses extensive expertise, which means all complaints and abnormalities of the hip are treated with the utmost care.
 A customised patient treatment plan is compiled following an examination and diagnosis of the problem with the hip joint.
 From specific physiotherapy to keyhole surgery or performing a hip replacement.
 The treatment techniques applied by our doctors are highly refined and results-oriented.

 Possible diagnoses or causes of hip complaints are osteoarthritis, dysplasia, avascular necrosis or impingement.
 Arrange a consultation with one of our doctors.